jimthoburn/picture-gallery/glitch_README.markdown

 1. Remix this Glitch

-2. Upload your photos to the `assets` folder.
+2. Upload your pictures to the `assets` folder.

 3. Change the album information in the `_api` folder.